Charlie Setford

-Charlie Setford (born 11 May 2004) is a professional footballer who plays for Jong Ajax as a goalkeeper.
+Charlie Terence Setford (born 11 May 2004) is a professional footballer who plays for Jong Ajax as a goalkeeper.
 Born in the Netherlands, he represents England at youth level.

 Career

-Setford was scouted by AFC Ajax at age 7, and he has been part of the club ever since.
+Setford was scouted by AFC Ajax at age 7 (at Football club BSM in Bennebroek), and he has been part of the club ever since.
 He featured regularly at every level of the club's youth system.
 He signed a three-year contract with Ajax in June 2020.
 On 2 April 2021, aged 16, Setford made the bench for Jong Ajax in a league match for the first time.
 He made the bench on three more occasions before the end of the season.

 Setford made his first appearance and start for Jong Ajax during the 2021–22 season in a league match on 20 August 2021 against FC Den Bosch.
 Aged only 17, this made him the youngest goalkeeper ever to play for Ajax.
 Jong Ajax won 3–2 and Setford made an important one-on-one save.
 Setford made a second start against MVV on 27 September, saving a penalty in a 3–1 win.

-Setford also made the bench for the senior Ajax team for the league match against PEC Zwolle on 11 September 2021, and from then on has made regular appearances on the bench for the seniors, including in the UEFA Champions League match against Besiktas on 28 September.
+Setford also made the bench for the senior Ajax team for the league match against PEC Zwolle on 11 September 2021, and from then on has made regular appearances on the bench for the seniors, including in the UEFA Champions League match against Beşiktaş on 28 September 2021.